 Pet Food Labels Part 1

-Let’s face it, choosing the best food for your pooch can be a real nightmare.
+Let’s face it, choosing the best food for your best friend can be a real nightmare.
 With hundreds of different dog food brands on the market and every one insisting that it is the best thing since sliced bread, even working out where to start can seem like an impossible task.
 Well fear not dear friends!
 We’re here to show you that with just a little knowhow, you’ll soon be able to tell exactly which foods are worth giving your attention and which are worth giving a very wide berth.

 Ignore (almost) everything…